-(D) Dramatic, horizontal reduction of income by 25-30% (2011) with plans for further reduction by 5-7% in 2012.
-It is impossible for a worker to live with an income of around 700 Euros, when social state and basic social infrastructure are weak or nonexistent.
-Typically, despite the public health system, a household spends annually on average about 3,000 euros, whereas 45% of costs relate to the purchase of health services by private entities (medical examinations, treatment).
+(D) Dramatic, horizontal reduction of household income by 25-30% (2011) with plans for further reduction by 5-7% in 2012.
+It is impossible for a worker to provide for his/her family with an income of around 700 Euros, when basic social infrastructure already weak is collapsing duw to austerity.
+Typically, despite the public health system Greece has the highest private healthcare cost of about 45% and the average household spends annually on average about 3,000 euros on healthcare,.
 The crisis has led to an increase in medical treatment in the public hospitals by 30%, while health spending has declined by 20% or more and there are significant shortages and cutbacks in medical and nursing staff.
 An average family spends a minimum of 500-700 per month for transportation, energy, telephone, water, and is burdened with significant costs for health related expenses, insurance funds and education.

 (E) Increasing unemployment in the level of 1960s, when a large proportion of the population was forced to migrate, while migration trends made its return over the past year, particularly among young people, especially graduates.
 Particularly dramatic is the increase in youth unemployment, in which about one out of two is long-term unemployed.